matthew-hollick/openfire-metrics/tools/README.md

 # OpenFire Tools

-This directory contains standalone command-line tools for interacting with the OpenFire REST API.
-Each tool can output data in JSON format, as human-readable text, or send it to an HTTP endpoint.
+This directory contains standalone command-line tools to read data from the OpenFire REST API.
+Each tool can output data in JSON format, as human-readable text, or send it to an HTTP endpoint (eg elastic-agent).

 ## Available Tools